 Day Trips From Gdansk

 Who would have known there were such cool places around Gdansk?
 In fact there are plenty of them just an hour away.
 Together with Sopot and Gdynia, Gdansk forms the so-called Tricity (Trójmiasto), a conurbation of roughly one million people.
 Sopot is famous for its wonderful beach and Gdynia for its early 20th Century modernist architecture.
 If you are looking for historical sites Frombork is home to a 700 years old Cathedral and in Malbork you can visit the world’s largest medieval castle.
 If nature is your thing, you must visit the Hel Peninsula and the Delta of Vistula.
-If you like historical cities, Elblag is relatively near, but Torun offers more.
+Additionally there are two interesting historical cities: Elblag is near, but Torun offers more.